-

 Key points about the SSBI

-- Free internet provided to school students until 31 December 2025 by a participating internet provider over the nbn network at no cost to families.
+- Free internet provided to school students until 30 June 2028 by a participating internet provider over the nbn network at no cost to families.

 - The initiative does not come with a device, such as a computer or tablet, but it does include the modem/router, monthly plan cost and installation costs.

 - Families are encouraged to contact the SSBI National Referral Centre (NRC) to check their eligibility.
+You will be asked to provide information which may include questions around finances, the schools attended and your current access to internet services.

 - If you qualify, you will be issued a voucher which can be redeemed at any of the participating internet providers.
 The NRC will also be available to assist with contacting your chosen internet provider or providing follow-up support.